flexera-public/sca-codeinsight-reports-spdx/README.md

 # sca-codeinsight-reports-spdx

 The sca-codeinsight-reports-spdx repository is a report for Revenera's Code Insight product.
-This report allows a user to get a quick high level summary of the inventory items within a project.
-This report will take into account any child projects (recursively) for the information it provides.
+This report allows a user to generate a SPDX report for each inventory item to describe the files within that inventory item

 ## Prerequisites